replayio/replay-cli/README.md

 ## Developing

-1. `npm install`
+1. `yarn`
-2. `npm run bootstrap`
+2. `yarn run bootstrap`

 That should create an installed version of the package in `dist` within each directory in `packages`.

 ## Testing

 You can run the unit tests for all of the packages with `earthly +test`.
-You can run the unit tests for any individual package with `npm test` within that package.
+You can run the unit tests for any individual package with `yarn run test` within that package.

 ## Deploying